6 Mistakes to Avoid when Socializing Your Child

 6. Expressing disappointment

-Rather than expressing disappointment, praise his efforts, however small they may seem to you.
-She’ll realize that you’re on her side, that what she did was wonderful, and that progress was made.
-She has her whole childhood to develop friendships—one play date isn’t a sign that she’ll never make friends.
+She’ll realize that you’re on her side despite what happened.
+She has her whole childhood to develop friendships—one play date gone wrong isn’t a sign that she can never make friends.

 Conclusion